-I see couture more as an art form.
+As a fashion stylist, I see couture more as an art form.
 Like paintings and sculpture, couture is the art of clothing.
 Pret-a-porter is much more focused on trends and more accessible, although that is not always the case.
 That difference should be there.
 A couture show is much more special, it is really a happening with beautiful handmade dresses passing the runway.

 What was the most memorable show you have ever had the chance to attend?